Stryker strengthens a Nationwide Sales Force with Maps and Visual Data

 "I could tell that the sales team was excited to be using the mapping tool rather than looking at a spreadsheet," Switzer says.
 "We were able to visualize everything and feel very comfortable about the decisions we were making in terms of the new territory layout, and we did not have to map it and come back.
 We could do it live."

-ArcGIS Maps for Power BI allows Stryker to map and visualize data for evaluating coverage of the company's sales team.
+ArcGIS for Power BI allows Stryker to map and visualize data for evaluating coverage of the company's sales team.
 Stryker combined its internal data on revenue with third-party data to identify regional market penetration rates and then compared them to others across the country.
 In one instance, the team used the map to quickly identify a lack of coverage in a region.

 Switzer says it is difficult to assess the lack of success in a market and what accounts fit together best.
 However, with the map and visual data, the team was able to determine where to designate the next territory.

-The use of ArcGIS Maps for Power BI to restructure territories increased efficiency for senior leadership and the sales operations team.
+The use of ArcGIS for Power BI to restructure territories increased efficiency for senior leadership and the sales operations team.
 Switzer says, "The alternative they'd been used to is just looking at a spreadsheet and just having to imagine, 'Okay, I know what that territory generally is and what that territory looks like.'"
 Now, the team was able to see the sales regions and visualize changes immediately, allowing for more informed, accurate decisions.

-The use of ArcGIS Maps for Power BI to track and analyze trends helps the team balance revenue across areas and improve sales rep coverage.
+The use of ArcGIS for Power BI to track and analyze trends helps the team balance revenue across areas and improve sales rep coverage.
 The map allows staff to focus on the state and then the smaller region that may not be successful, to calculate revenue and explore the factors that may be impacting an account.

 "We determined that our customers in one state weren't getting great coverage.
 It's not the fault of the rep who lives in the nearby state—he's just doing a good job where he's assigned," explains Switzer.
 "But [as a result of the analysis] somebody got a new job.
 There's an opening in that state.
 That was an aha moment for everybody.
 When we looked in a spreadsheet, we knew that this region was weak, but we didn't know why.
-I think that overall, that's what we still use ArcGIS Maps for Power BI for—to identify account placement."
+I think that overall, that's what we still use ArcGIS for Power BI for—to identify account placement."

 A key component of Switzer and his team's work is laying out territories, but when a territory is split, potential revenue sources are taken away from the sales representative, which can be difficult, he says.
 However, showing the territory with the visual data helps the sales reps understand why territory changes have been made and how they can make a positive impact.
 In some cases, it can also help the sales reps understand that they will get to spend less time on the road servicing faraway accounts.